Get a test every three days

 Results automatically feed through to your GP and the National Institute for Health Protection (NIHP).

 If you receive a positive result after taking a Lateral Flow test (a quick result test for those with no symptoms) you should self-isolate immediately for 10 days and follow these self-reporting steps.
-Once your result is passed onto the University Contact Tracing team, they will begin contact tracing and ask you to book a PCR test as soon as possible.
+Once your result is passed onto the University Contact Tracing team, they will begin contact tracing and ask you to book a confirmatory PCR test as soon as possible.

 Please remember that, even if you are accessing asymptomatic testing every three days, you still need to follow the basic guidelines to help keep each other and your wider community safe.